danielsdeboer/eloquent-search-map/README.md

 $model::search(['something', 'otherthing'])->get();
 ```

-You may create an option column map on your model, as well as mapping request properties on the fly.
+You may create an optional column map on your model, as well as mapping request properties on the fly.

 ## Installation